MMACS11DC1-2025/class-exercises-Jeremy-wong123/6.7/README.md

 Now, I plan to display all the data and information in a stat-chart like format with string formating to insert different values of strings and numbers into the output.
 I plan to include the name, time, heat, star type, color & similairity to the sun as well as a fun comment for each star type.

 4.
-To find stars similaR to the sun, I will take the sun's values and record them, then using binary search & selection sort on the list 'stardata' After using selection sort to sort the list of tuples on the scale(red, orang, yellow, white, blue) and from least to greatest, I plan to find stars with most similairty to the sun based on colour and percentage as binary search can be used to find a specific quality but only on sorted lists
+To find stars similar to the sun, I will take the sun's values and record them, then using binary search, linear search and selection sort on the list 'stardata'.
+First I wil use linear search on the list to find tuples with the value 'red' adn put them into a list.
+Then using selection sort to sort the list of tuples and from least to greatest, I plan to find stars with most similairty to the sun based on colour and percentage as binary search can be used to find a specific quality but only on sorted lists

 A major challenge was trying to get the quality detector to detect the composition of different stars accurately.
 This was really difficult as I had to try and figure out why some real life yellow stars would appear as red stars in my program as well as ways I could fix it and make it more real-life based.
 I had to try to keep the colour indicators accurate while also allowing them to have range to be able  to detect the desired colours easier.
 I also had to try to use if statments instead of elif because I didn't want red indicators to overlap with yellow and orange indicators and vice versa.
 This problem is still not yet solved.

-code profile
+- [ ] Testing and robustness: include a section in your README describing testing done to ensure each of the tasks works as intended (1 pt)
+- [ ] Performance analysis: include a section in your README describing your code profiling: give an example of the report and discuss what parts of the program take the longest

+PLAN:
+    Work on making the code not bug
+        -work on the colour indicators(in 2nd block) -if possible, include the comparison to the sun(in fit/ 2ndblock)

+    After completeing the code successfully check the criteria for these qualities and ask for questions to help them:

+    RIGHT NOW(1st block, study for the test)